barstoolbluz/xplatform-cli-tools/README.md

    - macOS (Intel): Download the `.pkg` installer
    - macOS (ARM/Apple Silicon): Download the `.pkg` installer;

-3. Follow your OS's standard installation procedure for the downloaded package
+3. Follow your OS's standard installation procedure to install the downloaded package

 ## About Flox